Delia Smith: Football

+In the 2023 episode of Desert Island Discs, hosted by Lauren Lavern, Smith said her husband Michael Wynn-Jones introduced her to the "beautiful" game of football.

-Smith has developed other business interests outside of her culinary ventures, notably a majority shareholding in the football team Norwich City, with her husband.
+Smith has developed other business interests outside of her culinary ventures, notably a majority shareholding of 53% in the football team Norwich City, with her husband.
 Both Smith and Wynn-Jones were season ticket holders at Norwich and were invited to invest in the club, which had fallen on hard times.
+She has had a significant impact on improving matchday catering standards and food revenues, only stepping back from day-to-day responsibilities on reaching the age of 70.

 In February 2005, Smith attracted attention during the half-time break of a home match against Manchester City.
 At the time Norwich were fighting an ultimately unsuccessful battle against relegation from the Premier League, and to rally the crowd, Smith grabbed the microphone from the club announcer on the pitch and said: "A message for the best football supporters in the world: we need a 12th man here.
 Where are you?
 Where are you?
 Let's be 'avin' you!
 Come on!"
 Norwich lost the match 3–2.
 Smith denied suggestions in the media that she had been drunk while delivering the speech though she did concede that "maybe in the heat of the moment I didn't choose the best words".

 In 2008, it was reported that Smith had rejected an offer from Norfolk-born billionaire Peter Cullum, who wished to invest £20 million in the club, but wanted Smith and the other shareholders to relinquish their holdings.
-Both Smith and Cullin denied this offer had been made, with Smith telling the football club's AGM that she and her husband would be "very happy to stand aside" as majority shareholders if someone came along with an offer to buy them out.
+Both Smith and Cullum denied this offer had been made, with Smith telling the football club's AGM that she and her husband would be "very happy to stand aside" as majority shareholders if someone came along with an offer to buy them out.

 In August 2011, Smith announced that, anticipating her 70th birthday, she was stepping down from her catering role at Norwich City's Carrow Road football ground: "It is now time for a fresh approach and a younger team who, I am confident, will take the business even further."

+Smith & Wynn-Jones's twenty-eight years of involvement with Norwich City came to an end on 23 October 2024, when the club's other shareholders approved a deal that allowed Norfolk Holdings, a business group led by the American businessman Mark Attanasio that previously purchased a 40.4% stake in the club in April 2024, to increase their stake in the club to 85% and take majority control, with Smith and Wynn-Jones's shares decreasing to 10%.
+As part of the deal, Smith and Wynn-Jones also agreed to stand down from their roles as club directors and become honorary life presidents of the club.